Simple Supper Friday: Italian Beef Hash with Mashed Cauliflower

 - 1/2 tsp garlic powder

-- White or black pepper to taste
+- Black pepper to taste

-- Few splashes of broth (any kind you like)
+- Few splashes of chicken bone broth

 - Add in the spices and remaining ingredients, except for the olives.
 Mix together well and let cook over medium-low heat.